 Why Is Sanding Necessary After Plastering?

-- Sanding prepares the surface for painting or wallpapering by creating a smooth and receptive surface to the new finish to adhere to.
+- Prepare the wall for painting or wallpaper by creating a receptive surface.

 What Is Best For Sanding Plaster?